Early voting Options

 - Seal the envelope, apply the correct amount of postage, and mail your voted ballot.

-- You may also deliver the voted advance ballot to the Election Office.
+- You may also deliver the voted early ballot to the Election Office.

 - If you have someone else return your ballot for you, you must write the name of the person on the return envelope that you have chosen in the section provided for this.